-Buying a home is one of the most significant financial decisions you'll make in your lifetime, and it's a decision that involves a lot of research and planning.
+Buying a house is one of the most significant financial decisions you'll make in your lifetime, and it's a decision that should involve lots of research and planning to ensure you’re making the best decision.

-Start by reviewing your current situation, then look at how much you are willing to or are able to spend.
+Start by reviewing your current situation, then look at how much you are willing, or are able to spend.

 Think about your reasons for buying

-First up, what’s the reason that you’re looking at buying a home?
+First up, what is the reason you want to buy a home?

-Or is the opposite true so you want to look for something smaller?
+Or is the opposite true and you want to look for something smaller?
+That’s called “right-sizing” nowadays.

-Or perhaps you’re an investor looking for their first, or next, investment property?
+Or perhaps you’re an investor looking for your first or next investment property?

-Whichever it is, you need to have a good handle on what the driving force behind you buying a home is as this will help guide you later on when it comes to picking out the right property for you.
+Whichever it is, you need to have a good handle on what the driving force behind your home-buying decision is.

 Decide what you can afford